Faster cosmological analysis with power spectrum without simulations: Motivation

-Beyond compression, an advantage of using analytical covariance matrices is that no simulation is required, no noise of the form presented above is introduced and so the analytical covariance matrix is able to produce tighter constraints than using the simulated covariance matrix.
+Beyond compression, one could use analytical covariance matrices such that no simulation is required, and no noise of the form presented above is introduced.
+Therefore, the analytical covariance matrix can produce tighter constraints than the simulated covariance matrix.
 However, there are three potential obstacles.
 Firstly, the analytical covariance matrix has only been shown to work with the BOSS survey \citep{Wadekar_2021}.
 In this work, we combine BOSS with eBOSS and 6dFGS to create a much larger sample and test whether the covariance matrix can still return unbiased constraints.
 Secondly, in \citet{Wadekar_2021}, they generate the analytical covariance matrix with the best-fit parameters found using the simulated covariance matrix, which would not necessarily be available.
 In this work, we will show the impact of using randomly chosen (but with some external prior knowledge) free parameters on the covariance matrix.
-Lastly, \citet{Wadekar_2020} developed the covariance matrix with the Standard Perturbation Theory (SPT) framework, so the free parameters of the analytical covariance matrix are SPT bias parameters.
-In this work, we will show this does not present an obstacle even when we fit the data with an Effective Field Theory (EFT) based model.
-The end result is a self-consistent framework for analyzing data over multiple redshift bins directly for cosmological parameters without any simulations required.
+Furthermore, we also examine the case where the input cosmological parameters for the analytical covariance matrix are more than 3\(\sigma\) away from the mean of the posterior with the simulated covariance matrix.
+Lastly, \citet{Wadekar_2020} developed the covariance matrix with the Standard Perturbation Theory (SPT) framework, while \textsc{PyBird} was developed using the Effective Field Theory (EFT).
+Although mapping bias parameters between these two bases is possible, \textsc{PyBird} has additional assumptions such as the ``UV subtraction" in \citet{Perko_2016}, which makes it difficult to find such a relation analytically.
+In this work, we will show this can be overcome with the local Lagrangian approximation and it has little effect on our final constraints.
+The end result is a self-consistent framework for analyzing data over multiple redshift bins directly for cosmological parameters without any simulations.